nickylogic/calc-html/README.md

-# datacalc
+# calc-html
-Data Calculation for HTML5
+Data DOM Propagation and Calculation for HTML5